-Winter Care for your Caravan
+Winter Care For Your Caravan

 So, you’ve had your last caravanning trip of the season and it’s time to put your unit into hibernation until spring.
 No matter where you store it, there are lots of things you can do to ensure that everything is in good working order when you get it out again for next season’s touring.

-Much of this relates to draining down water systems to prevent any possible damage from icing, ensuring best possible ventilation around the van, and checking the internal and external fabric is set-up for long-term storage.
+Much of this relates to draining down water systems to prevent any possible damage from icing, ensuring best possible ventilation around the ‘van, and checking the internal and external fabric is set-up for long-term storage.
 As well as the cold, other climate factors to be aware of include damp and even air pollution.

-This web page offers advice on tyres, security and other issues.
+Also, this guide offers advice on tyres, security and other issues.
 All of this is based on common sense and tried-and-trusted techniques found to work when putting your caravan away over the winter.
 Follow these simple procedures and you’re well on the way to trouble-free caravanning the following season.

 Where to store?